ATrefzer/Comprehend/README.md

 Proof of concept: Generating sequence diagrams from profiler traces.

 ## Prerequisites
 This tool uses the 3rd party component Plantuml to generate sequence diagrams.
-Download plantuml.jar from https://plantuml.com/de/download and copy it to Binaries\Dependencies
+This is a java application.
+Threfore you need a Java Runtime installed and in your search path.

 ## Description